-Every day we see a number of companies using new technologies with old methodologies.
-From tactical to philosophical, here are 6 sales and marketing bad habits every company should break if they want to see better results.
+Despite the best of intentions, a large number of companies are using new technologies with old methodologies.
+From tactical to philosophical, here are 7 marketing bad habits every company should break if they want to see better results.

-I’m going to start here because Brand is the place to start.
-How do you ever expect to effectively communicate who you are, what you do and why it matters if you have no clarity yourself?
-You won’t.
-And no one will believe it if it isn’t clear enough for your company to walk the talk across all touchpoints.
-Branding is important possibly now more than ever as consumers see the purchases they make as reflections of their own brand.
-Consumers, us, you and me, we want to connect with something other than a price tag.
+Let’s start here because Brand is the place to start.
+How do you ever expect to effectively communicate who you are, what you do, and why it matters if you don’t understand it yourself?
+It’s tough.
+And no one else will believe it if it isn’t clear enough for your company to walk the talk across all touchpoints.
+Branding is important, possibly now more than ever, as consumers see the purchases they make as reflections of their own brand.
+People want to connect with something other than a price tag.

-Your brand is a core, a person that you talk from the perspective of and make decisions based upon.
+The brand is the core, a perspective from which you talk and a reference point from which decisions are made.
 It’s just like having a best friend and being able to say, “John would never say that.
 That’s not like John.”

 Work together to get the brand attributes clear.
 Create a brand guide.
 Live it.
 Arm your entire team with it.
 And use it as a gut check for everything else you do to grow your business.

 How many times have you received an unsolicited email and said, “how the hell did they get my email address?” or “why am I getting emails from this person?”
 It’s irritating.
 You’re busy and so are your prospective clients.
 Don’t waste their time and yours by spamming their inbox.
-Not only is it bad for your brand, it harms the chance for long-term, trust-based relationship development and it can get your domain blacklisted, rendering it and anything tied to it nearly useless.
+Not only is it bad for your brand, it harms the chance for long-term relationship development.
+Not to mention, it can get your domain blacklisted, rendering it and anything tied to it nearly useless.

 You may get a hit here or there but the truth is emailing to a purchased list simply doesn’t give you consistent results.
-Think about it, you bought a list of names.
-Do you think that list provider only sold that list to you?
-No way.
+Think about it—you bought a list of names; do you think that list provider only sold that list to you?
+Of course not.
 The names and email addresses on that list have been bombarded with unsolicited emails.
-Your delivery rate is likely to be very low if the email even makes it to an inbox.
+Your open rate is likely to be very low if the email even makes it to an inbox.

 Don’t just take my word for it.